 The numerator includes all WorkFirst adults exiting TANF in a calendar quarter who had employment reported to the Unemployment Insurance system during that quarter.
 The denominator is the number of adults exiting TANF during the quarter.
 Exits in this measure occur during months when adults have no TANF payments following a month in which they did have TANF payments.
 Results for the most recent quarter are typically subject to upwards revision in the next measurement cycle.
-Exits counts were similar in Q2 2021 and Q2 2022.
-Exits with employment increased by 28% over the same period.
-Quarterly unemployment rates are created by dividing the sum of monthly unemployment counts during a quarter by the sum of monthly labor force counts in the same quarter.
-Washington unemployment rates are compared with national unemployment rates for reference.
+Exits counts were 16% higher in Q3 2022 than in Q3 2021.
+Exits with employment increased by 31% over the same period.
+Quarterly unemployment rates are created by dividing the sum of monthly unemployment rates are compared with national unemployment rates for reference.

 Source: Afarrays file and UI wage file.
 Prepared by OFM Forecasting and Research staff.
 Unemployment rates are from Employment Security Local Area Unemployment Statistics (LAUS), not seasonally adjusted.
-Data were collected in November 2022.
+Data were collected in February 2023.